plinkysynth/plinky-web/README.md

 # plinky-web

-This is an interactive manual for [Plinky](https://www.plinkysynth.com).
+This is an interactive version of [Plinky](https://www.plinkysynth.com).

 ## Get started